tarwn/lessthandot-hugo/blogs/content/posts/2011-09-13-you-need-to-have-hardware.md

   - windows 8

 ---
-If your processor does not support Virtualization Technology then you can&#8217;t run [Windows 8][1] in Virtual Box&#8230;.you will get a black screen of death.
+If your processor does not support Virtualization Technology then you can't run [Windows 8][1] in Virtual Box….you will get a black screen of death.
 In order to find out if your CPU supports hardware Virtualization Technology you can download the Intel Processor Identification Utility here http://www.intel.com/p/en_US/support/highlights/processors/toolspiu/

-Run it and look if Virtualization Technology is enabled&#8230;see the bottom of this picture
+Run it and look if Virtualization Technology is enabled…see the bottom of this picture

 [<img src="http://farm7.static.flickr.com/6195/6145566403_c707fd4f42.jpg" width="500" height="167" alt="Intel Processor Identification Utility" />][2]